Prior probability: Uninformative priors

 This is a quasi-KL divergence ("quasi" in the sense that the square root of the Fisher information may be the kernel of an improper distribution).
 Due to the minus sign, we need to minimise this in order to maximise the KL divergence with which we started.
 The minimum value of the last equation occurs where the two distributions in the logarithm argument, improper or not, do not diverge.
 This in turn occurs when the prior distribution is proportional to the square root of the Fisher information of the likelihood function.
 Hence in the single parameter case, reference priors and Jeffreys priors are identical, even though Jeffreys has a very different rationale.

 Reference priors are often the objective prior of choice in multivariate problems, since other rules (e.g., Jeffreys' rule) may result in priors with problematic behavior.

-Objective prior distributions may also be derived from other principles, such as information or coding theory (see e.g. minimum description length) or frequentist statistics (so-called probability matching priors).
+Objective prior distributions may also be derived from other principles, such as information or coding theory (see e.g., minimum description length) or frequentist statistics (so-called probability matching priors).
 Such methods are used in Solomonoff's theory of inductive inference.
 Constructing objective priors have been recently introduced in bioinformatics, and specially inference in cancer systems biology, where sample size is limited and a vast amount of prior knowledge is available.
 In these methods, either an information theory based criterion, such as KL divergence or log-likelihood function for binary supervised learning problems and mixture model problems.

 Philosophical problems associated with uninformative priors are associated with the choice of an appropriate metric, or measurement scale.
 Suppose we want a prior for the running speed of a runner who is unknown to us.
 We could specify, say, a normal distribution as the prior for his speed, but alternatively we could specify a normal prior for the time he takes to complete 100 metres, which is proportional to the reciprocal of the first prior.
 These are very different priors, but it is not clear which is to be preferred.
-Jaynes' often-overlooked method of transformation groups can answer this question in some situations.
+Jaynes' method of transformation groups can answer this question in some situations.